Freeren-AI/.github/profile/README.md

 **Ben** `Chaotic Good` ⚫🔵🟢
 *Scrivener of Infinite Horizons*
 Writes the documentation before the project exists.
-Specializes in visions that are ambitious, slightly impossible, and somehow still coherent. (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧
+Specializes in visions that are ambitious, slightly impossible, and somehow still coherent.
+(✧ω✧)

 **Johnny** `Lawful Good` 🔵🟢⚪
 *Curator of the Mirrored Maze*
 Polishes the UX until it's frictionless, then introduces a combo no one asked for that somehow wins.
-The perfectionist who also breaks reality. (⌐■_■)
+The perfectionist who also breaks reality.
+(ﾉ◕ヮ◕)ﾉ*:･ﾟ✧

 **Bruno** `True Neutral` 🔴⚪🔵
 *Sentinel of the Silent Foundation*
 You won't notice his work until it's gone.
-Builds the load-bearing walls so everyone else can be reckless. (｡◕‿◕｡)
+Builds the load-bearing walls so everyone else can be reckless.
+(｡◕‿◕｡)

 **Allen** `Chaotic Evil` ⚪⚫🔴
-*The Decadent Overlord*
+*Overlord of the Decadent*
 Demands the expensive, the grandiose, and the technically inadvisable.
-Somehow this produces the best features. (✧ω✧)
+Somehow this produces the best features. ψ(｀∇´)ψ

 ---